fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/miniconda/README.md

 * **Applies devcontainer.json contents from image**: Yes ([source](https://github.com/devcontainers/images/blob/main/src/miniconda/.devcontainer/devcontainer.json))

 ### Using Conda
 This dev container and its associated image includes [the `conda` package manager](https://aka.ms/vscode-remote/conda/about).
 Additional packages installed using Conda will be downloaded from Anaconda or another repository if you configure one.
-To reconfigure Conda in
+To reconfigure Conda in this container to access an alternative repository, please see information on [configuring Conda channels here](https://aka.ms/vscode-remote/conda/channel-setup).

+Access to the Anaconda repository is covered by the [Anaconda Terms of Service](https://aka.ms/vscode-remote/conda/terms), which may require some organizations to obtain a